15th International Vernon Smith Prize

-The International Vernon Smith Prize is an essay competition for the advancement of Austrian Economics – sponsored and organized by ECAEF – the EUROPEAN CENTER OF AUSTRIAN ECONOMICS FOUNDATION, Vaduz (Principality of Liechtenstein).
-The topic for the 2022 competition is:
+The 15th International Vernon Smith Prize was an essay competition for the advancement of Austrian Economics – sponsored and organized by ECAEF – European Center of Austrian Economics Foundation, Vaduz (Principality of Liechtenstein).
+Topic in 2022:

 … if thought corrupts language, language can also corrupt thought.

 The wisdom that people lose their freedom as soon as words begin to lose their meaning can easily be traced back at least to Confucius (551-479BC).
 As reality becomes intelligible only through clear and uncorrupted words, the direct cause of most disagreements and political discords seems to be an anarchy of meanings.
 And yet, no more than gradually we begin to comprehend that the intentional alteration of the meaning of words or fake news not only have grave political implications for any society grounded on the Rule of Law.
 They also critically jeopardize the sovereignty of its citizens and their trust in institutions.